TMCeiver

 to search for lines in klippy.log that have CAN retransmits.
 So far, I haven't had a single one with the TMCeiver in place.

 I had to do a minimum order for the transceiver boards and I have a few extras.
-Reach out if you'd like one to test.
 If there's interest, I can improve the silkscreen a little and order a larger batch, which would help get the cost down.
 It would be interesting to make versions for other boards if they have CAN capable pins somewhere on the steppers.
 Adding a toolboard often means freeing up a stepper slot on the primary mcu, so I think this might be a pretty convenient way to handle CAN upgrades for older machines, especially if I can generalize the board so it can use any pins available to it.